au190/au190_myEsp/help.md

 *******************************************************
-#### Wifi Md or button
+#### Wifi Md or Wifi button
 *******************************************************

-1. If GPIO14 is LOW (less then < 5 sec) at startup - it will run in normal mode(N) (sending status mqtt msg) - not going in sleep mode.
+1. If GPIO16 is HIGH (less then < 5 sec) at startup - it will run in N  mode - not going in sleep mode.
-2. In N mode I can do the OTA update.
-3. Exit from this mode press GPIO14 for 5 sec go to sleep.
-4. If GPIO14 is LOW (more then > 5 sec) at startup - it will run in AP mode - not going in sleep mode.
+2. If GPIO16 is HIGH (more then > 5 sec) at startup - it will run in AP mode - not going in sleep mode.
-5. Exit from this mode press GPIO14 for 5 sec go to sleep.
-6. From N mode and AP mode after 2 min go to sleep.
+3. From N mode and AP mode after 2 min go to sleep.

 Blink:
 1. 100 msec    Connecting to Wifi